 Engaging your employees in activities that are not strictly about work is a great way to boost morale.
 DISC Teambuilding increases employee morale and helps to retain top performers.

-For a more in-depth experience, have your teams take the DISC, TEAMS, and Values profiles and have them discuss each others personality & communication styles, thinking styles, strengths in a group, and workplace values.
-Other profiles are also available include Sales Style and Career Style, focusing on personalities as they pertain to selling and being sold to, and ideal environments in which we prefer to work and excel.
+For a more in-depth experience, have your teams take the three-dimensional (3D) DISC, TEAMS, and Values assessment and have them discuss each other's personality and communication styles, thinking styles, strengths in a group, and workplace values.
+Other profiles are also available include the Sales Style and Career Style reports, focusing on personalities as they pertain to selling, being sold to, and ideal environments in which we prefer to work and excel.

-Have one of your trainers or HR staff complete the PeopleKeys training (live, online, or in paper format) and conduct these team building exercises with your teams on a regular basis or as they change.
+Have one of your trainers or HR staff complete the PeopleKeys training (live or online) and conduct these team building exercises with your teams on a regular basis or as they change.